-14. What kind of approvals are needed to conduct the study?
+14. What kind of approvals were needed to conduct the study?

-ASPIRE has undergone extensive and rigorous review by NIAID and has also been reviewed by the U.S. FDA.
-However, before any site can begin enrolling women into the study, approvals are required of government and regulatory authorities in the trial site country and by the site’s Institutional Review Board (IRB) or Ethics Committee (EC).
+ASPIRE underwent extensive and rigorous review by NIAID and the U.S. FDA.
+Moreover, before any site could begin enrolling women into the study, approvals were required of government and regulatory authorities in the trial site country and by the site’s Institutional Review Board (IRB) or Ethics Committee (EC).
 IRBs and ECs ensure that studies are scientifically valid and ethically sound and provide oversight throughout the duration of the trial.

 15. Who may participate in ASPIRE?